tmow12/food-facilities-challenge/README.md

 This will be a simple frontend with 5 input fields "Applicant name, Status, Address, Longtitude, and Latitude", and a "Search" button that allow the user to make the GET request to backend.
 Results will be displayed in a table, containing the Applicant name, Address, and Status.
 These are the only displayed supported for now.
 Note: the "Search" buttom is disabled until the the user enters a valid input

 Backend:
 Before the app is started we leverage the @asynccontextmanager decorator which allows to run some logic before the FastAPI server starts.
 Here it will load the csv file as Pandas DataFrame and create an instance of the PermitDataService and store it in app.state.
 Making the DataService and DataFrame accesible through out the app and avoiding having to reload/re-parse the csv file on every request.
 Since the data will be stored in memory, this solution is only suitable for smaller datasets.
-However there are some limitations to consider with this design
+However there are some limitations to consider with this design, but these issues will be considered out of scope for the MVP of this project

 1. Not scalable if the dataset grows
 2. If we expect the data to be updated frequently, and need to use the freshest data, any update would require a full app reload